Patron in the City: Kim Franklin Nyberg

 I came to Madison first in 1985 as a historic preservation student.
 I am originally from Nashville, Tennessee, so when I first came here in 1985 I was awestruck with the abundance of architecture here.
 Madison is, of course, an incredible community that is visually stunning.
 The natural environment and the built environment all together is a beautiful package.

 It just took me.
-It was one of those places and one of those days that change your life.
+It was one of those places and one of those days that changed your life.
 I realized that I didn’t know if I wanted to live here — I didn’t know much about Madison.
 But I knew it would somehow be in my life forever, and it has.
 So, I finished college.
 I moved around a bit, did an internship out in San Francisco, spent time in New York City, and so forth, and graduated college.
-I started working with the Tennessee Main Street program as the statewide design consultant, but I kept coming back to Madison, it was always on my mind.
+I started working with the Tennessee Main Street program as the statewide design consultant, but I kept coming back to Madison; it was always on my mind.

 By 1990, we had moved to Madison to be here without jobs and without anything.
 We just said this is where we want to live.
-We were in our 20’s, quit jobs in the City, and moved here by choice.
+We were in our 20s, quit jobs in the city, and moved here by choice.
 We chose a place first, started renovating historic houses, and became part of the community.
 Over the years, I worked for the Chamber of Commerce, started the Madison Main Street Program, and worked for Historic Madison, Inc. So, I’ve worked with a lot of nonprofits in Madison, but mostly in roles within historic preservation, downtown design, development, and community development.
 That’s what I’ve done for all these years.

 In 2006, I was offered back to Tennessee to direct the Tennessee Main Street program and rebuild the program.
 We were gone for about seven years from Madison and in 2012 we decided Madison was where we really wanted to be and moved our family back.